-With the help of the CareClinic’s journal feature, you will regain a sense of control over your condition and your life in general.
+With the help of the CareClinic personal journal feature, you will regain a sense of control over your condition and your life in general.
 A daily pain diary is excellent for figuring out patterns and identifying pain flare-ups.
-You can use it to create a self-care plan and enter information about weather changes, current diet and level of physical activity.
+You can use it to create a self-care plan and enter information about weather changes, current diet, and level of physical activity.

 You will get a better understanding of what works, opting for therapies that are more effective when it comes to pain relief.

-From another perspective, it should be mentioned that the pain diary will improve communication with your treating physician.
+Your pain diary should improve communication with the treating physician.
 It will help both of you find answers to questions about your manifestations.
 What is more, you will finally be able to take an active role in the actual pain management.

 What kind of information should you add in the pain diary?

-First of all, you are recommended to create as many entries as you want, as frequent entries will only offer a clearer perspective over your medical history.
-Many people prefer to stick to a regular schedule and enter their symptoms three times a day, for example, in the morning, at noon and at night.
+It is recommended that you create as many entries as needed daily.
+Frequent entries will provide a clearer perspective of your medical history over time.
+Many people prefer to stick to a regular schedule and enter their symptoms three times a day.
+As an example, an entry is made in the morning, at noon and at night.